Azure/batch-shipyard/docs/15-batch-shipyard-configuration-fs.md

       specified, the default is the gluster default of a distributed volume.
       Please note that the `volume_type` specified here will have significant impact on performance and data availability delivered by GlusterFS for your workload.
-Although written data is durable due to managed disks, VM availability can cause reliability issues if a virtual machine fails or becomes unavailable.
+It is imperative to understand your data I/O and access patterns and selecting the proper volume type to maximize performance and/or availability.
+Although written data is durable due to managed disks, VM availability can cause reliability issues if a virtual machine fails or becomes unavailable thus resulting in unavailability of the brick hosting the data.
 You can view all of the available GlusterFS volume types
       [here](https://gluster.readthedocs.io/en/latest/Quick-Start-Guide/Architecture/#types-of-volumes).
     * (optional) `transport` is the transport type to use.
 The default and